lucasb-eyer/DeepFried/README.md

 # DeepFried
-Toolbox for doing deep learning with Theano
+Toolbox for doing deep learning with Theano.
+It is currently *extremely* in flux, I'll document as soon as it stabilizes.